Rexly Mobile App

 Wireframe Sketches

-Initial quick sketches investigated how the medication scheduling and pet profiles might work, guiding users through the steps to set up medication reminders.
+Initial sketches investigated how the medication scheduling and pet profiles might work, guiding users through the steps to set up medication reminders.
 This process helped to identify common UX design patterns for forms and to create a familiar and user-friendly experience.

 Low-Fidelity Wireframes